 Teachers are stressed.
 Parents are stressed.
 Students are stressed.
-This school year has been overwhelming for just about everyone.
+The past few school years have been overwhelming for just about everyone.
 As schools have done their best to try to navigate how to safely give students the best learning experience they can, they’ve had to make some tough decisions.

 In many schools this has meant paring down the school schedule so that it’s more manageable, and time can be spent on making sure students are learning the essential basic curriculum.
 This is so important in order to make sure students are learning what they need to know, at grade-level, without being too overwhelmed.